Even though remote working has provided greater flexibility, it’s still almost impossible to gather all staff in one place at the same time.

 Online town hall meetings make it easier than ever to bring people from all corners of the world together.
 The problem is, not everyone speaks the same language.

 In order for people of different nationalities and backgrounds to engage with each other in real-time, they require intuitive tools and software that offers seamless interpretation while the event unfolds.

-Real-time translation tools like the Interprefy platform adds live native language interpreting for multinational events of all sizes while helping organizations promote inclusivity and break down language barriers.
+Real-time translation tools like the Interprefy platform adds live translation for multinational events of all sizes while helping organizations promote inclusivity and break down language barriers, through:

 Being able to enjoy an event in your native tongue is arguably the most effective way of creating an engaged audience experience that everyone can join in on.

 9. Flip the tables on your Q&A section